Certificate Level: Graduate

 Standard Occupational Classification (SOC) Code: 25-1072

-> The Post-Baccalaureate Certificate in Neuroscience, Learning & Online Instruction marks achievement of advanced understanding, comprehension, and application of principles of neuroanatomy, neuroscience, cognitive processing, and learning theory to online instruction.
-This interdisciplinary six-course certificate includes three core courses and three discipline specific elective courses.
+The Post-Baccalaureate Certificate in Neuroscience, Learning & Online Instruction marks achievement of advanced understanding, comprehension, and application of principles of neuroanatomy, neuroscience, cognitive processing, and learning theory to online instruction.
+This interdisciplinary four-course certificate includes three core courses and one discipline specific elective courses.
 The program provides knowledge and skills to post-baccalaureate professionals, who seek a certificate to instruct courses in online and/or blended environments across multiple fields of study utilizing methodological approaches related to neuroscience, the brain’s memory systems, the learning process, and the impact of health and emotions on learning.

-> This interdisciplinary certificate is designed for two audiences.
+This interdisciplinary certificate is designed for two audiences.
 The first audience includes post-baccalaureate professionals who instruct or plan to instruct courses in online and/or blended environments building upon the facets of neuroscience, cognitive function, and learning theories to online learning.
 The second audience includes graduate students enrolled at Drexel University who wish to continue their graduate study to include a post-baccalaureate certificate in Neuroscience, Learning and Online Instruction.
 This certificate will provide them with real experience designing online courses and teaching in the online and hybrid environments.
 This certificate program is also ideal for those educational administrators responsible for policy creation and evaluation of quality within the online/hybrid environments.

 What you’ll learn

 Upon completion of this certificate, Neuroscience, Learning & Online Instruction, learners will have examined the knowledge, skills and abilities needed to apply the concepts of neuroscience, cognition, and learning theory to online and hybrid environments based on evidence-based research and real-world practice.